Stop paying placement fees in 2026

 Onboarding the tool takes time.
 A retained recruiter brings their network and process.
 SaaS recruiting requires you to define your rubric, write your screening questions, and configure your funnel.
 First role is slow.
 Roles 2-12 are fast.

 Anti-cheat is a new responsibility.
 With AI screening, you're now responsible for the integrity of your interviews.
 Good tools make this easy.
 But it's a thing to think about.
+The Greenhouse 2026 candidate report highlights candidate disclosure as the make-or-break factor for completion rates.

 When placement-fee recruiting still makes sense